 Who can complete Ongoing Recertification?

-- All NTMC professionals who completed NTMC Recertification I, II, III, or IV in 2020 are eligible to complete NTMC Ongoing Recertification.
+- All NTMC professionals (NTMTC and NTMNC) who completed NTMC Recertification I, II, III, or IV in 2020 are eligible to complete NTMC Ongoing Recertification.

-What is the process for NTMC Ongoing Recertification?
+What are the NTMC Ongoing Recertification Completion Requirements?

-You will receive information about NTMC Ongoing Rectification by May of your certification year.
+You will receive NTMC Ongoing Recertification information via email by May of your certification year.

-- Complete the On-Line Evaluation and then receive your Certificates!
+- Complete the On-Line Evaluation and then download your CEU & NTMC Certificates!

 Education Level & Professional Credentials